apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 ### Replace conceptional `pre-` and `post-` lifecycle phases

-In Maven 3 some lifecycle phases also had conceptional `pre-` and `post-` phases, but they were not available for all phases.
+In Maven 3, `integration-test` [lifecycle phase](/ref/3-LATEST/maven-core/lifecycles.html) had conceptional `pre-` and `post-` phases, but this was the only phase with these
-In Maven 4 those phases are removed in favor of new `before:` and `after:` phases, available for all lifecycle phases.
+In Maven 4 those phases are removed in favor of new `before:` and `after:` phases, available for [all lifecycle phases](/ref/4-LATEST/maven-impl-modules/maven-core/lifecycles.html).

-Update your plugin executions that bind to a `pre-` or `-post` phase with the corresponding `before:` or `after:` phases.
+Update your plugin executions that bind to a `pre-integration-test` or `post-integration-test` phase with the corresponding `before:integration-test` or `after:integration-test` phases.

 ## Optional changes and features